2020 - My reflections

 In other news …

-In August - Pink Therapy awarded me as an Accredited Gender, Sexuality and Relationship Diversities Therapist.
+In August - Pink Therapy awarded me the accolade of Accredited Gender, Sexuality and Relationship Diversities Therapist.

 This shows clients my high standard of knowledge, training and experience in working with gender, sex and relationship diversity as a counsellor.

 In September I hired a coach who is working with me to develop and promote the training side of my counselling practice.
 Watch this space for more exciting ventures in 2021.
-There’s a lot of ideas in the pipeline.
+There are lots of ideas in the pipeline.